Skip to main content

 Get in the Summer Spirit

-Midsommar is presented with support from our media partner Minnesota Public Radio (MPR), and event sponsor The Minnesota Star Tribune.
+Midsommar is presented with support from our media partner Minnesota Public Radio (MPR).

 A lively crowd celebrates Midsommar outdoors in front of a historic stone building.
 A maypole adorned with green leaves, sunflowers, and blue and yellow ribbons stands prominently in the foreground, while tents and more revelers create a festive backdrop.